PGCE, 1 year, full-time

 - You also need to have some recent experience in a mainstream school in an appropriate age group.

-- Please consult our School of Education website to find detailed explanations of our recruitment and selection processes and criteria.
+- Please consult our Education at Leicester website to find detailed explanations of our recruitment and selection processes and criteria.

 Primary with French